 As an adult, you can start any instrument at any time.
 Your success is based on how willing you are to commit to practicing.
 We teach many beginner students in their 50s, 60s and older who do extremely well.

-2. Insist on Private Lessons when Learning a Specific Instrument
+2. Insist on Private Music Lessons when Learning a Specific Instrument.

 Group classes work well for preschool music programs and theory lessons.
 When learning how to play an instrument, however, private lessons are a far superior way to learn.
 Private lessons ensure that each student can learn at their own pace with individual attention.
 The student becomes the teachers primary focus.
 As such, the instructor can work on the students distinctive strengths and weaknesses, adapting the learning style, pace, and progression to match the students desire and ability.